IT Interim Management · DACH

 Starting early with a point of view creates a different presence than arriving later because a channel has become obligatory.
 The difference is timing, substance, and the willingness to think a narrow topic big enough.

 What Michel got right from the start: he kept the standard high, found the right partner, and gave the strategy the time it needs.
+He trusted us, but equally analyzed the results as feedback from the market.

 Next step